Shelly Kelly invites you to consider how your family can gift their actions to Jesus.

 - Wait your turn without complaining.

-- Do not interrupt Mom or Dad when they are on the telephone.
+- Do not interrupt Mom or Dad when they are talking to another person.

 - When your children demonstrate patience upon your request, say “Thank you for your patience.”